-But besides tourism and advanced technology, Estonia also boasts of having top-notch higher education.
-The country warmly welcomes thousands of students from different nations every year.
-If you are a degree-seeking student aspiring to study in this vibrant country, take time to read the rest of the article as we have listed the best universities in Estonia!
+Besides tourism and advanced technology, Estonia also offers a strong higher education system.
+The country welcomes thousands of international students every year, with nearly 4,000 international students enrolled in degree programs in a recent academic year.
+If you are a degree-seeking student aspiring to study in this vibrant country, take time to read the rest of the article, as we have listed some of the best universities in Estonia!

 Top Universities in Estonia for International Students